LEDs-by-glowingkitty/GlowStripe/README.md

 # GlowStripe PCB

-## Warning:

-This project is currently under active development and has not been fully tested yet.
-If you decide to build or clone the project, be aware the project might not work yet as expected.
-Use at your own risk.

 ## What is this project?

 A stable LED stripe PCB with a separate trace for a button.